Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Water Fibre Optics.md

 **Constraining light in a stream of water, making it work like an optical fibre.** - Find out what happens when light is trapped inside a stream of water.
 Make a beam of light bend round corners and see how fibre optics are helping to change the world!

-Last initially checked on 2025-02-08 by Joshua Wu (pm631@cam.ac.uk) and double-checked on
+Last initially checked on 2025-02-08 by Peter Methley (pm631@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->